Orbit Uses GraphQL For Data Query Fetching

 This can only be done because we have a standardised API for our imports.
-Here we have chosen to use the XML format with associated XSD tables.
+Here we have chosen to use the XML format with associated XSD schema.
 It covers a recognised and widespread technology that offers a wealth of functional tools that can help build proper XML data.

 The way it works is that you submit XML data via HTTPS and an API key, respectively.
-Then you will immediately be told whether the data matches the XSD table, which can have two outcomes:
+Then you will immediately be told whether the data matches the XSD schema, which can have two outcomes: